sseanik/Career-Fairs-Connect/HAPPY_PATH.md

 ## Happy Path Instructions

+Use either the deployed site, `https://career-fairs-connect.netlify.app/` or a locally run server, `http://localhost:3000`

-1. Navigate to http://localhost:3000.
+1. Navigate to the web app.
 Scroll through page for brief overview of project.
 2. Press "Sign Up" on top of the page.
 3. Press I am an University.
 4. Fill in details and register.
 Please note down details.
 Especially University.
     * Note: Website URL should include protocol (e.g https://www.google.com)
 6. Sign in with University details.
 7. Press "Create Event" and submit after filling in details.
-8. Browse to http://localhost:3000 on incognito window .
+8. Browse to the web app again, but with an incognito window.
 9. Sign up as Employer.
 Please note down details.
     * Note: Website URL should include protocol (e.g https://www.google.com)
 11. Login with Employer details.